parinporecha/Bakul-Hostel-Portal/README.md

 NOTE:-
 This code has been written to work on the institute's servers.
-Hence, if you want to run it on your machine, mysql tables have to be changed in the files.
+If you want to run it on your machine, mysql tables have to be changed in the files, and CAS Authentication has to be altered or removed depending on your servers.
+Please open an issue here if you find any bugs, or contact the developers